Syed-56/Tic-Tac-Toe-CLI/README.md

 # University-Projects
 A collection of my university-related projects
-List of my University Projects:-
+# List of My University Projects

--) Tic Tac Toe (PF)
+## 1. Tic Tac Toe (PF)
--) Course's Website (ICT)

-1) Tic Tac Toe
-   We created a CLI-based Tic-Tac-Toe game for two players, featuring colors and animations to enhance interactivity and visual appeal.
-A loading screen function displayed a spinner animation with colorful text, adding a professional touch.
-The board, implemented as a 2D array, was initialized with numbers 1 to 9 and displayed with a clear grid.
-Player 1's moves appeared in red, Player 2's in blue, and unoccupied cells in white.
-The game included functions to check for ties, wins (by evaluating rows, columns, and diagonals), and validate player moves.
-The main function managed the game loop, alternating turns, checking game status, and displaying results.
-Players could replay the game after each round, and a "Thank You" message concluded the session.
+A CLI-based Tic-Tac-Toe game for two players, featuring colors and animations to enhance interactivity and visual appeal.
+It includes a professional loading screen with a spinner animation and colorful text.
+The game board, implemented as a 2D array, is displayed with a clear grid where Player 1's moves appear in red, Player 2's in blue, and unoccupied cells in white.
+The game has functions to check for ties, wins (evaluating rows, columns, and diagonals), and validate moves.
+The main function manages the game loop, checks the game status, and allows players to replay.
+A "Thank You" message concludes the session.

+---

-2) ICT Website
+## 2. ICT Website
-   This project involves developing an ICT website designed to be a user-friendly platform for teachers and students.
-The website serves as a centralized hub for listing the importance of Information and Communication Technology, and why there is a need for ICT along with features for assistance of students: Class schedules, lab manuals, class tasks, exam-related information, and other educational resources.
-It is structured to enhance efficiency in ICT-related courses.
+A user-friendly website designed as a centralized platform for teachers and students to assist with ICT-related courses.
+The website highlights the importance of ICT and includes features such as class schedules, lab manuals, class tasks, exam-related information, and other educational resources.
+It is structured to streamline and enhance efficiency in learning and teaching ICT concepts.